GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 * <a href="https://www.heroku.com/" target="_blank">Heroku</a> - This was used to deploy the website online for users to see and active site.</li>
 * <a href="https://www.elephantsql.com/" target="_blank">ElephantSQL</a> - This free online database provider was used to host the website's database.</li>

-* <a href="https://pypi.org/project/django-phonenumber-field/" target="_blank">Django-phonenumber-field</a> -Is a django module used for validating a phonenumber that is to be stored into the database.</li>
+* <a href="https://pypi.org/project/django-phonenumber-field/" target="_blank">Django-phonenumber-field</a> -Is a Django module used for validating a phonenumber that is to be stored into the database.</li>
 * <a href="https://django-allauth.readthedocs.io/en/latest/" target="_blank">Django-allauth</a> - Is an authentication app that is used to check validity of the users accessing the website.</li>
 * <a href="https://django-crispy-forms.readthedocs.io/en/latest/" target="_blank">Django-crispy-forms</a> - Is a form generator helper that enables quick and tidy forms to be made with minimal input on the front end.</li>
 * <a href="https://fontawesome.com/" target="_blank">fontawesome</a> - Is used to get the icons at the bottom of the page for the social media resources.</li>
 * <a href="https://favicon.io/" target="_blank">Favicon</a> - was used to design the Favicon for display in the browser tab</li>
-* <a href="https://www.flaticon.com/" target="_blank">Flaticon</a> - Was used to get free style icon for displaying in the services form
+* <a href="https://www.flaticon.com/" target="_blank">Flaticon</a> - Was used to get freestyle icon for displaying in the services form

-* <a href="https://getbootstrap.com/" target="_blank"> Bootstrap </a> - Bootstrap was used in this project to help create the website with fast and easy web designs, from drop in code for modals, nav bars and how the viewports react.
+* <a href="https://getbootstrap.com/" target="_blank"> Bootstrap </a> - Bootstrap was used in this project to help create the website with fast and easy web designs, from drop-in code for modals, nav bars and how the viewports react.
 * <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank"> CSS </a> - Aside from some basic stylings inherited from bootstrap, CSS was used to customise the website to a tailored fit.
 The design schema was heavily influenced by the theme and colours requested and the wireframes used at the beginning stage of development.
 CSS gave the ability to create a beautiful website exactly as the client requested.
 * <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank"> HTML </a> - HTML used as the language to render the text in the front-end.
 * <a href="https://www.pexels.com/" target="_blank"> Pexels </a> - An online stock of photos that are royalty free to use.
 * <a href="https://www.istockphoto.com/" target="_blank"> IstockPhotos </a> - An online store of photos that have to be purchased in order to use on the deployed web
-* <a href="https://docs.djangoproject.com/en/4.0/topics/email/" target="_blank"> Django Email </a> -  Django Email is a very useful and powerful tool that allowed the clients to receive emails regarding their booking.
-It is a really useful tool that provides real time functionality with great results.
+* <a href="https://docs.djangoproject.com/en/4.0/topics/email/" target="_blank"> Django Email </a> - Django Email is a very useful and powerful tool that allowed clients to receive emails regarding their booking.
+It is a really useful tool that provides real-time functionality with great results.
-* <a href="https://compressor.io/" target="_blank"> Compressor </a> -An online compressing tool, great for compressing stock images down to a user friendly size, and it is completely free to use.
+* <a href="https://compressor.io/" target="_blank"> Compressor </a> -An online compressing tool, great for compressing stock images down to a user-friendly size, and it is completely free to use.
 * <a href="http://pep8online.com/" target="_blank"> PEP8 Validator </a> - An online website used to validate my Python code
 * <a href="https://jshint.com/" target="_blank"> JSHint Valdiator </a> - An online website used to validate my JavaScript code
 * <a href="https://validator.w3.org/nu/" target="_blank"> HTML Validator </a> - An online website used to validate my HTML code.
 * <a href="https://jigsaw.w3.org/css-validator/" target="_blank"> CSS Validator </a> - An online website used to validate my CSS code.
 * <a href="https://developer.chrome.com/docs/devtools/" target="_blank"> Google Chrome DevTools </a> - An online resource that lays within Google Chrome used to debug the website during development.
 * <a href="https://color.a11y.com/" target="_blank">A11y</a> - An online accessibility validator that checks the colour of the background against the text.
-* <a href="https://stripe.com/gb" target="_blank">stripe</a> - A secure payment app used to recieve payments.
+* <a href="https://stripe.com/gb" target="_blank">stripe</a> - A secure payment app used to receive payments.
 * <a href="https://miniwebtool.com/django-secret-key-generator/" target="_blank">MiniWebTools</a> - Used to create a random Django secret key for my project in Heroku
 * <a href="https://temp-mail.org/" target="_blank">Temp-Mail</a> - A Handy tool that was used to create fake accounts to perform checks on email functionality during the deployed development stage.
-* <a href="https://www.xml-sitemaps.com/" target="_blank">XML-sitemaps</a> - A free sitemap generator the sitemap for my the website
+* <a href="https://www.xml-sitemaps.com/" target="_blank">XML-sitemaps</a> - A free sitemap generator the sitemap for the website
-* <a href="https://www.privacypolicygenerator.info/">Privacy Policy Generator</a> - A free privacy-policy generator that I used for the deployed heroku website
+* <a href="https://www.privacypolicygenerator.info/">Privacy Policy Generator</a> - A free privacy-policy generator that I used for the deployed Heroku website
 * <a href="https://www.facebook.com/" target="_blank">Facebook</a> - I used Facebook to create an online marketing presence to advertise the company on to Facebook users who follow the Companies activities and who are interested in airsoft.
-* <a href="https://mailchimp.com/" target="_blank">Mailchimp</a> - Mailchimp is a email marketing device, used to help generate business by getting people to signup to newsletters and get information regarding the companies latest offers
+* <a href="https://mailchimp.com/" target="_blank">Mailchimp</a> - Mailchimp is a email marketing device, used to help generate business by getting people to signup to newsletters and get information regarding the company’s latest offers
 * <a href="https://drawsql.app/" target="_blank"> DrawSQL </a> - An online app used to create the database schema with great easy and visual representation.
-* <a href="https://balsamiq.com/" target="_blank">Balsamiq</a> - A wireframe designing website that helps the designer create quick sketches of webpage designs quickly and efficently.
+* <a href="https://balsamiq.com/" target="_blank">Balsamiq</a> - A wireframe designing website that helps the designer create quick sketches of webpage designs quickly and efficiently.

 [Back to Top](<#contents>)

 ## Libraries

-The libraries used in this project are located in the requirements.txt file and were set up in the virtual environment to get the project working.
+The libraries used in this project are in the requirements.txt file and were set up in the virtual environment to get the project working.
 Below is the list of libraries used to run the website:

 * <a href="https://pypi.org/project/asgiref/" target="_blank">asgiref</a> -  Reference ASGI adapters and channel layers.
 * <a href="https://pypi.org/project/backports.zoneinfo/" target="_blank">backport.zoneinfo</a> - The module used to implement the IANA time zone database in the python standard libary.